Fatehabad district: Climate

-20% of rainfall occurs in non-monsoon period, which is mostly contributed by western disturbances.
+20% of rainfall occurs in the non-monsoon period, which is mostly contributed by western disturbances.

 Transportation

 Fatehabad is situated at NH-9 which servers major road transportation in district.

 Grand Trunk Road also passes through the district.

 Cheap transportation facilities are available via state bus transport.
 The new bus stand is situated at Sector 5, Hisar Road and has started serving buses, but the older one situated in Model Town is still functional.
 Buses stop at arbitrary places in villages and towns for people to board buses.

 Auto-rickshaws are available in urban region.
 Manually driven rickshaws and E-rickshaws are also found.

 Major railway stations include Bhattu and Tohana which serve the Northern Railways Zone of India.